 You must have four pieces of evidence in order to file a premises liability claim.
 In order to obtain compensation you must prove that the hotel owed a duty of care to you and other guests.
 Afterwards, you have to prove that the hotel breached that duty by an act of negligence or carelessness.
 The third element to prove is that the hotel accident was a foreseeable outcome of the breached duty, which the hotel failed to prevent.
 And finally, you need to have documented evidence that the accident caused injuries and damages.

-Let our Los Angeles premises liability attorneys at the Compass Law Group, PC help you prove the four elements in order to recover damages.
-Speak to an attorney about your particular case by scheduling a free consultation.
-Call our offices at 800-602-4010 or complete this contact form for a free case evaluation.
+Let our Los Angeles premises liability attorneys at the Compass Law Group, LLP help you prove the four elements in order to recover damages.